Optimization Problems for Machine Learning: A Survey: Classification

 \subsubsection{Soft-Margin SVM}

-When the data is not linearly seperable, problem \eqref{hardsvm_1}--\eqref{hardsvm_2} is infeasible. \JSrev{Based on the error minimizing function of \cite{bennett1992robust}, \cite{Cortes1995} presented the soft margin SVM that introduces a slack into constraints \eqref{hardsvm_2} which allows the data points to be on the wrong side of the hyperplane}.
-This slack is minimized as a proxy to minimizing the number of data points that are on the wrong side.
+When the data is not linearly \revtwoJS{separable}, problem \eqref{hardsvm_1}--\eqref{hardsvm_3} is infeasible. \revtwoJS{Alternatively, \cite{bennett1992robust} proposed a linear program that minimizes a weighted average of the errors given by the points lying on the wrong side of the separator.} \JSrev{This work was then extended in \cite{Cortes1995} which presented the soft margin SVM.
+The soft margin SVM introduces slack variables \revtwoJS{$\xi_i \geq 0$} into constraints \eqref{hardsvm_2} which are then} penalized in the objective function as a proxy to minimizing the number of data points that are on the wrong side.
 The soft-margin SVM optimization problem is

 Another common alternative is to include the error term $\xi_i$ in the objective function by using the squared hinge loss $\sum_{i}^n\xi_i^2$ instead of the hinge loss $\sum_{i}^n\xi_i$. \JSrev{The hinge loss function takes a value of zero for a data point that is correctly classified while it takes a positive value that is proportional to the distance from the separating hyperplane for a misclassified data point.} Hyperparameter $C$ is then tuned to obtain the best classifier.